-To develop visually appealing web solutions, you need to contact software development companies who are prominent in developing web applications as per your requirements.
+To develop visually appealing web solutions, you need to contact software development companies that are prominent in developing web applications as per your requirements.

-However, there are a number of software development companies that provide maintenance, upgradation, migration, and modernization services.
-Get in touch with a software development company to know how they can help you run your web solution without any hassle.
+However, there are a number of software development companies that provide maintenance, upgrade, migration, and modernization services.
+Get in touch with a software development company to learn how they can help you run your web solution without any hassle.

-But, if you'd like to manage things yourself or just want more information when talking to web development companies, here are 20 key tips to ensure your website runs smoothly:
+But if you'd like to manage things yourself or just want more information when talking to a web development company, here are 20 key tips to ensure your website runs smoothly:

 1. Regularly Update Your Content